BahaaAbbas/E-Commerce/README.md

 # E-Commerce
-E-Commerce Website Full Stack Back and Front ...
+E-Commerce Website Full Stack Back and Front (MERN Stack)..

+Using ReactJS as the frontend framework.
+Using Node.js and Express.js as the backend environment and framework.
+Using MongoDB as the non-relational database.

 -